broadinstitute/cromwell/docs/RuntimeAttributes.md

 ## `zones`

-The ordered list of zone preference (see [Region and Zones](https://cloud.google.com/compute/docs/zones) documentation for specifics)
+The ordered list of zone preference (see [Region and Zones](https://cloud.google.com/compute/docs/zones) documentation for specifics).

 *The zones are specified as a space separated list, with no commas:*